bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 Various components will use variations (intensities) of these default theme colors.

-You can alter the theme colors, and create addditional theme colors, as needed via SASS variables and maps.
+You can alter the theme colors, and create additional theme colors, as needed via SASS variables and maps.
 Refer to the [Bootstrap theming](https://getbootstrap.com/docs/4.3/getting-started/theming/) docs for more details.
 All theme colors automatically become available as [color variants](/docs/reference/color-variants) to all BootstrapVue components.

 ## SASS options

 Customize Bootstrap 4 with the built-in custom variables file and easily toggle global CSS preferences with Bootstrap's `$enable-*` Sass variables.

 Some commonly used Bootstrap v4 variables are: